 Even if a "simple adoption" might be more easily terminated than a "full" adoption, that alone does not mean the simple adoption does not create a "permanent" relationship.
 For example, article 359 of the French Civil Code says plenary adoption is "irrevocable," while article 370 allows for revocation of simple adoption.
 But simple adoption can only be revoked "[w]here serious reasons so justify."
 Even the legal parent-child relationship created by birth can be terminated for serious reasons.
 Moreover, the adoptive parent cannot seek revocation of simple adoption unless the adoptee is over 15 years old.
 Similarly, in Guinea (Conakry), simple adoption can only be terminated for "grave reasons," and the parent cannot request termination while the child is under 13 years old.
 Guinea (Conakry) Code L'Enfant, art.
 129. These are examples of simple adoptions that can be deemed "permanent," since they cannot be terminated by the adoptive parent while the child is still very young, or simply at the adoptive parent's request.

-To summarize, a USCIS adjudicator can find that a "simple adoption" is valid for immigration purposes if the simple adoption meets the three-prong test for simple adoption:
+To summarize, a USCIS adjudicator can find that a "simple adoption" is valid for immigration purposes if the simple adoption meets the three essential elements noted in Chapter 21.15(b):

-- ✓ It creates a legal permanent parent-child relationship between a child and someone who is not already the child's legal parent, and - The parent-child relationship cannot be terminated for other than "serious" or "grave" reasons, and - ✓ It terminates the legal parent-child relationship with the prior legal parent, and - ✓ It does the above, under the law of the country (or political subdivision) granting the simple adoption. - (4) Customary adoption.
+- ✓ It creates a legal permanent parent-child relationship between a child and someone who is not already the child's legal parent; and - The parent-child relationship cannot be terminated for other than "serious" or "grave" reasons; and - ✓ It terminates the legal parent-child relationship with the prior legal parent; and - ✓ It does the above, under the law of the country (or political subdivision) granting the simple adoption. - (4) Customary adoption.
 As noted, the law of the place of adoption governs the validity of an adoption.
 In some countries, "customary" adoption may exist instead of, or in addition to, adoption through a judicial or administrative procedure.
 If a customary adoption terminates the legal parent-child relationship with the prior parents, and creates a legal parent-child relationship with the adoptive parent under local law, then that customary adoption is valid for immigration purposes.
 See Matter of Lee, 16 I&N Dec.
 511 (BIA 1978).
 As with any other case involving questions of foreign law, the petitioner must show that the foreign law actually creates a valid adoption for immigration purposes.
 See Matter of Annang, 14 I&N Dec.
 502 (BIA 1973).
 As the Board has recognized with respect to customary divorce, see Matter of Kodwo, 24 I&N Dec.
-479 (BIA 2008), the petitioner would need to establish that the customary adoption: - ✓ Creates a legal permanent parent-child relationship between a child and someone who is not already the child's legal parent, and - ✓ Terminates the legal parent-child relationship with the prior legal parent, and - ✓ Complies with the requirements of the relevant customary law and is legally recognized in the country or place the adoption occurs. - (d) Effect of legal termination of an adoption.
-As with the adoption itself, local foreign law governs the validity of a termination of an adoption.
-However, even if a termination is legally valid, it will not adversely impact any immigration benefits already granted while an adoption was in effect.
-See Matter of Xiu Hong Li, 21 I&N Dec.
-13 (BIA 1995).
-Moreover, termination of an adoption does not necessarily mean that the legal parent-child relationship has actually been restored with the birth parent.
-As the Board noted in Xiu Hong Li, "We do not assume that natural relationships are automatically reestablished solely by virtue of the fact that an adoption has been lawfully terminated."
-See Matter of Xiu Hong Li at 18.
-Therefore, even if no immigration benefits flowed from the adoption, the evidence must show that the legal relationship to the prior parent is reestablished according to law in order for that relationship to form the basis for granting a benefit under the INA.
+479 (BIA 2008), the petitioner would need to establish that the customary adoption: - ✓ Creates a legal permanent parent-child relationship between a child and someone who is not already the child's legal parent; and - ✓ Terminates the legal parent-child relationship with the prior legal parent; and - ✓ Complies with the requirements of the relevant customary law and is legally recognized in the country or place the adoption occurs. - (5) Hague Adoption Convention adoptions not involving the United States.
+Many countries other than the United States are parties to the Hague Adoption Convention.
+An adjudicator may encounter a request for an immigration benefit in which it is claimed that an individual habitually resident in one Hague Adoption Convention country, other than the United States, adopted a child habitually resident in another Hague Adoption Convention country, other than the United States.
+If properly certified as specified in Article 23 of the Hague Adoption Convention, the claimed adoption would be entitled to recognition by the United States.